Roy-043/FreeCAD/CODE_OF_CONDUCT.md

 ### 1. Enforce guidelines

-A moderator ensures that all participants adhere to the community's established rules, such as no personal attacks.
+A moderator ensures that all participants adhere to the Community Guidelines.

 ### 2. Remove inappropriate content